SimonPinches/EIRENE/README.md

 For this reason no download of EIRENE as ready-to-use software is foreseen.

-On the other hand EIRENE is an open source code, which we are happy to provide and jointly employ within projects and collaborations of mutual interest.
+On the other hand, EIRENE is an open source code, which we are happy to provide and jointly employ within projects and collaborations of mutual interest.